Shandaken's Hamlets

 Bushnellsville on Route 42 was named for the Bushnell family, who settled the valley in the mid-1800’s.
 By the early 1900’s, there were many farms in the area; most families kept at least one cow and many shipped apples and sold maple syrup.
 At that time, the hamlet had its own Post Office, several general stores, a cider mill, ice houses and even a bowling alley.
 Supplies were delivered from Phoenicia once a week by horse and wagon.

-Entering the Big Indian Valley from Route 28, turning onto Route 47, Oliverea Road, the traveler is greeted on the left by Aley’s General Store.
-Still a place to gather around the old wood stove and hear colorful stories about the “good old days”, it is presently known as Morra’s Market.
+To enter Big Indian Valley from Route 28, turn onto County Route 47, Oliverea Road.
 A journey through this scenic area affords many beautiful mountain views, as you pass Belleayre, Balsam, Eagle, Big Indian, Fir, Spruce, Hemlock and Panther Mountains, finally reaching Slide Mountain, the highest peak in the Catskills at 4,204 feet above sea level.
 Big Indian offers a choice of hunting, fishing and hiking and boasts of numerous boarding houses, motels, cabins and restaurant.
 Above all, the Valley gives the gift of “solitude”.

 Founded in 1886, Oliverea’s famous Winnisook Club sits at the base of Slide Mountain, 3,000 feet above sea level.
 In 1887 a lodge was built on the private club’s 1,600 acres, and eventually 14 private homes were added, with ownership passing down through the original owners’ families.
 A natural lake, which empties into the headwaters of the Esopus Creek, was dammed to form a five-acre lake for recreation.
 Many celebrities have visited the club, including William Jennings Bryan, John Burroughs and John Kennedy Jr. Winnisook is the oldest active club in the Town of Shandaken.